 Many people keep diaries in which they record the daily events of their life and their feelings and reactions relating to those events.
-Some of the diaries are also published later on.
-Diaries are the most important source of knowing the life history of a person.
+Some of the diaries are also c) Letters

+Class: II MCOM.CACourse Name: RESEARCH METHODOLOGYCourse Code: 18CMU401Semester: IV IIpublished later on.
+Diaries are the most important source of knowing the life history of aperson.
 If they have been written continuously over long periods.